Rishabhbahuguna03/SQL/SQLWithIDC/Day 01/Day01_Hospital_Database_Overview.md

 **Dataset we used for this challenge:** [Hospital Beds Management](https://www.kaggle.com/datasets/jaderz/hospital-beds-management)

+This overview file should be reviewed alongside the Entity-Relationship Diagram (ERD) provided in the repository.
+The ERD visually represents the database schema, outlining key entities, their attributes, and the relationships that define the data model.

 The **Hospital database** models a simplified healthcare system where patients, staff, and weekly hospital operations are tracked.
 It helps analyze service performance, patient flow, and staff management.

 ## 1. patients